austene/ops200-deliver-it-well/README.md

 # ops200-deliver-it-well

 ## Purpose of Program
-creates a simple webpage to test continuous integration with CircleCI
+Creates a simple webpage to test continuous integration with CircleCI

 ## Setup